WheatonCS/Lexos/test/test_suite/ContentAnalysis/OrganizationalHardiness/README.md

 # Organizational Hardiness

-This is an example that shows how to use content analysis to do organizational hardines.
+This is an example that shows how to use content analysis to do organizational hardiness.
 Organizational hardiness is the provability of a company to recover from an issue or set back.

 STEP: